 We are always looking for suggestions about how to improve one’s sense of belonging within our professional society.
 Click here to share your thoughts and ideas about how we can meet this lofty goal (e.g., specific events or programs, targeted workshops, meeting-related activities or initiatives)!
 It will take commitment from all of us to do the important and shared work of making fisheries more accessible within the Alaska Chapter of AFS.
 Please also feel free to contact us directly at email@example.com.
 We’d love to hear from you!

-This award is intended to increase participation among individuals who identify as part of an underrepresented group (e.g., in terms of race, ethnicity, gender identity, sexual orientation, or socioeconomic background) in fisheries science or related discipline.
-Successful applicants receive a year-long AK-AFS membership, registration waiver, and travel funds to attend the annual meeting.
-Click here for details.
+This award is intended to increase participation among individuals who identify as part of an underrepresented group in fisheries or a related discipline (e.g., in terms of race, ethnicity, gender identity, sexual orientation, socioeconomic background, physical and/or mental abilities).
+Successful applicants will receive travel support to attend the annual meeting as well as a year-long AK-AFS membership.

 The AK-AFS DEIC has identified a need for greater representation and mentorship of students and early career professionals in our field.
 Thus, we are seeking individuals who belong to underrepresented or historically marginalized groups (e.g., in terms of race, ethnicity, gender identity, sexual orientation, ability, socioeconomic background) and would like to be paired with others based on shared identities and/or professional interests.
 The goal of this program is to foster a greater sense of community, encourage positive support of our diverse membership, and reduce barriers to participation in fisheries.